500 lumens, rechargeable power, storm-ready build

 $59.95

-Why buy the Black Diamond Icon 700 Headlamp from Backcountry?
+Why Buy the Black Diamond Storm 500-R Headlamp from Backcountry?

-When you are choosing mission-critical gear like a headlamp for alpine starts and long nights out, Backcountry offers direct relationships with many of the outdoor industry’s most respected brands.
-That means every product is authentic and backed by the full manufacturer warranty—with no gray-market goods and no third-party sellers.
+Backcountry works directly with many of the outdoor industry’s most respected brands, so technical gear like the Black Diamond Storm 500-R Headlamp is authentic and backed by the full manufacturer warranty.
+That means no gray-market goods and no third-party sellers.

 • Authorized dealer — including Black Diamond, Patagonia, Arc'teryx, Salomon, Scarpa, Specialized, Osprey, and hundreds more